-Basketball Play - "Blazer"By James Gels, from the Coach’s Clipboard Basketball Playbook
+Basketball Play - "Blazer"By Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Note in Diagram A that we are clearing out the right side of the court.
 Our post players (O4 and O5) move to the high post and the top of the key.
 O2 and O3 clear out to the left corner and short corner.
 The point guard O1 initially dribbles to the left wing, and keeps the dribble going.
 O5 starts moving toward O1 on the wing and O1 starts a dribble toward O5.
 O1 stops, makes a hand-off to O5 while screening O5's defender.
 O5 gets into triple threat position facing the hoop.